Last Updated: 29th September 2021

 When the red cherries have been harvested from the coffea bush, the outer layers of pulp and skin must be removed to reveal the green coffee beans inside.

 There are two common methods of doing this: the ‘natural’ or dry method, and the ‘washed’ or wet method.

 The natural process of removal tends to give coffee a full-bodied yet mild aroma.

-In the natural method, the cherry is simply left to dry out in the sun for up to four weeks.
-During this time the pulp and skin become shrivelled and can then be easily removed.
+The cherry is simply left to dry out in the sun for up to four weeks.
+During this time, the pulp and skin become shrivelled and can then be easily removed.

 The coffee beans are then sorted and graded by size and density.
-Generally the larger the coffee beans, the better the coffee.
-The largest bean is known as ‘Maragogype’ or Elephant bean.
+Generally, the larger the coffee beans, the better the coffee.
+The largest bean currently harvested is known as ‘Maragogype’ or Elephant bean.

 There is no international grading system for coffee beans, with different countries using alternative systems.
 For example, in many African countries, the highest grade of coffee is AA, whereas in Indonesia it is Grade 1.

 But these symptoms are often easy to understand and decipher throughout the world.

 Green coffee beans must first be roasted using a dedicated roasting machine before they can be used to make a cup of coffee.